DOWNHAM MARKET AIRFIELD CAIRN MEMORIAL

 REMEMBER THEM

 This page honours the brave aircrews who served at RAF Downham Market between 1942 and 1945.
-Their sacrifice is a powerful reminder of the courage that shaped history.
+Their sacrifice is a powerful reminder of the courage that shaped history, inspiring respect and gratitude in all who visit.
 We aim to pay our respects and honour their bravery, ensuring it is never forgotten.
 All aircrew losses are commemorated at the Downham Market Airfield Cairn Memorial.

 We honour the memory of each aircrew lost between 1942 and 1945 on the anniversary of their sacrifice.
 This remembrance includes those who were taken as Prisoners of War (P.o.W.), Killed in Action, or who successfully evaded capture.
-Together, we strengthen our shared history and show our respect for their courage and sacrifice.
+Their stories are reflected in the poem inscribed on the 8th Stainless Steel plaque at the Downham Market Airfield Cairn Memorial, fostering reverence and emotional connection.
+(Copyrights Chris Coverdale)

 Eighty-one years ago, on 5/6 January 1945, we remember aircrew No. 133 on Plaque seven of the Downham Market Airfield Cairn Memorial.
 Lancaster PB564 was shot down over Northern Holland (Netherlands) by Leutnant (Pilot Officer) Otto-Heinrich Fries of II Nachtjagdgeschwader 1.